jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.setListBoxMulti(list, multi=True)`
     Configures whether the specified ListBox is single or multi select.

+* `.setListBoxGroup(list, group=True)`
+    Adds the named ListBox to a group of selectable ListBoxes.
+    All ListBoxes in the group can have items selected at the same time.

 * `.setListItemBg(title, item, colour)` & `.setListItemFg(title, item, colour)`
     `.setListItemAtPosBg(title, item, colour)` & `.setListItemAtPosFg(title, item, colour)`